 We tied the knot in 2017.
 Finding someone willing to declare that they will tolerate me for the rest of their life was quite achievement in itself and perhaps more incredible that she has stuck to the deal so far.

 2018 was the year of The Robster.
-We had our son and this is without doubt the proudest and most fulfilling moment I will ever experience.
-It will never be beaten but after a couple of years of being Dad, it is never happening again!
+I became a dad and this is without doubt the proudest and most fulfilling moment that I will ever experience.
+It will never be beaten but after a couple of years of being a Father, it is never happening again!
 One lunatic is enough thanks.

 2019 was probably a bit of a let down in comparison though I did manage to pass my driving test.
 This will sound very minor to those that don’t know me but after 17 years of lessons and eight failed tests (including being pulled over by the police on one exam) it felt amazing to finally get a pass.
 My reaction of asking the examiner ‘are you sure?’
 Possibly summed up the reasons it took so long to get there.

 Then 2020 arrived.
 Let’s just skip through this one pretty quickly, what a rubbish year.
 Anything at all achieved in 2020 should count as a major milestone.
 Changing underwear, going for a walk outside or just generally surviving another day with a hyperactive toddler bouncing of the four walls that basically became a prison cell for a year were all worthy goals.
 Realistically though, 2020 broke my streak of gaining one major accomplishment each year.

 So on to today.
 I am aware that we are already five months in to the year and so far it has generally been a repeat of 2020, probably shown on Dave, but I have taken the first step towards making another life changing step this year.